openebs-archive/openebs-docs/docs/features.md

 <p>
     <img src="/docs/assets/intrologo.png" alt="Smiley face" 		style="float:left;width:200px;">
-    CAS architecture does not follow a typical distributed storage architecture with blast radius limitations.
-With synchronous replication happening from storage controller onto the storage replicas, the storage becomes highly available.
-The metadata of volume replicas are not shared among the nodes and is independently managed on each local node.
-If a node fails, the storage controller, which is a stateless container in this case, is spun on a node where second or third replica is running and data continues to be available.
-Hence, with CAS there is no blast radius effect that is typically seen in distributed storage systems such as Ceph, Glusterfs etc. in the event of node failures.
+    CAS architecture does not have the typical blast radius issue that is typically observed in the traditional storage systems.
+Metadata of the volume is not centralized and is kept local to the volume.
+Losing any node results in the loss of volume replicas present only on that node.
+As the volume data is synchronous replicated at least on to two other nodes, in the event of a node failure, 	the data continues to be available at the same performance levels.
 </p>